 All hazard symbols and phrases should be consistent with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
 Always check for a revision date to ensure the information is as updated as possible.

-For more information about what each section on a Safety Data Sheet means, see this OSHA Brief.
-You may also download this OSHA Brief in pdf.
+For more information about what each section on a Safety Data Sheet means, see this OSHA Brief (PDF).

 What To Do with Hazard Information